SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### Cafe Down The Alley

-This used to be our regular post session chilling spot back in 2023, but the last times I'v Online tournaments
+This used to be our regular post session hangout spot back in 2023, Online tournaments